cosmosgame/save-the-world/content/_index.md

 ### Unity consciousness

-We are much bigger than we realize.
-We feel helpless and small facing off against the problems of the world.
-But that feeling of smallness is an illusion.
-We are big, very big.
+We feel separate and alone.
+We feel helpless and small facing the problems of the world.
+But that is just a story we keep telling ourselves.
+In fact we are big, very big.
 But we forget.
-When enough of us remember it will awaken a new possibility.
-It has always been possible to save the world, we just need to remember we are one.
+We think this work belongs to others not us.
+We await the next messiah, someone who is more qualified or capable than us.
+We forget that we are all one.
+It has always been possible to save the world, we just need to wake up from this trance of separation and smallness.

 ### A Bigger Dream